 Slugs and snails are active all year round, but they become a lot more common in spring.
 As well as eating our lovely flowers and plants, they can also be potentially hazardous to our pets.
 Lungworm is one of the most serious diseases to be aware of when it comes to these creepy crawlies.
 From eating a slug or snail to simply picking up a toy that one has crawled on, it’s important to be mindful of the potential dangers these critters can cause, and to try and prevent contact as much as possible.

 However, although you may want to remove these pests from your property using pesticides, many slug and snail pellets are extremely dangerous for our four-legged friends as they contain the toxic ingredient metaldehyde.
 Some symptoms of eating poisonous slug repellents include incoordination, muscle spasms, twitching and seizures.
 So, it’s always advised to seek veterinary advice immediately if you suspect your pet has consumed such products.
 Luckily, there are many slug and snail pellets available that are pet-friendly.

-Whatever the weather, your pet’s health is extremely important, and it’s important that they have pet insurance in case of any illnesses or accidents.
+Throughout the year, from winter to summer, your pet’s health is extremely important, and it’s important that they have pet insurance in case of any illnesses or accidents.
 Here at Asda Money we have a range of pet insurance cover types available.
 Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.